Electronic voting: Spreadsheets

+have made mistakes in summing tallies in spreadsheets.
+Arapahoe County, CO, made mistakes in releasing its spreadsheet for public use.

 Analysis

 Electronic voting systems may offer advantages compared to other voting techniques.
 An electronic voting system can be involved in any one of a number of steps in the setup, distributing, voting, collecting, and counting of ballots, and thus may or may not introduce advantages into any of these steps.
 Potential disadvantages exist as well including the potential for flaws or weakness in any electronic component.

-Charles Stewart of the Massachusetts Institute of Technology estimates that 1 million more ballots were counted in the 2004 USA presidential election than in 2000 because electronic voting machines detected votes that paper-based machines would have missed.
+Charles Stewart of the Massachusetts Institute of Technology estimates that 1 million more ballots were counted in the 2004 US presidential election than in 2000 because electronic voting machines detected votes that paper-based machines would have missed.

 In May 2004 the U.S. Government Accountability Office released a report titled "Electronic Voting Offers Opportunities and Presents Challenges", analyzing both the benefits and concerns created by electronic voting.
 A second report was released in September 2005 detailing some of the concerns with electronic voting, and ongoing improvements, titled "Federal Efforts to Improve Security and Reliability of Electronic Voting Systems Are Under Way, but Key Activities Need to Be Completed".

 Electronic ballots

 Electronic voting systems may use electronic ballot to store votes in computer memory.
 Systems which use them exclusively are called DRE voting systems.
 When electronic ballots are used there is no risk of exhausting the supply of ballots.
 Additionally, these electronic ballots remove the need for printing of paper ballots, a significant cost.
 When administering elections in which ballots are offered in multiple languages (in some areas of the United States, public elections are required by the National Voting Rights Act of 1965), electronic ballots can be programmed to provide ballots in multiple languages for a single machine.
 The advantage with respect to ballots in different languages appears to be unique to electronic voting.
-For example, King County, Washington's demographics require them under U.S. federal election law to provide ballot access in Chinese.
+For example, King County, Washington's demographics require them under U.S. federal election law to provide ballot access in Chinese (Mandarin?).
 With any type of paper ballot, the county has to decide how many Chinese-language ballots to print, how many to make available at each polling place, etc. Any strategy that can assure that Chinese-language ballots will be available at all polling places is certain, at the very least, to result in a significant number of wasted ballots.
 (The situation with lever machines would be even worse than with paper: the only apparent way to reliably meet the need would be to set up a Chinese-language lever machine at each polling place, few of which would be used at all.)

 Critics argue the need for extra ballots in any language can be mitigated by providing a process to print ballots at voting locations.
 They argue further, the cost of software validation, compiler trust validation, installation validation, delivery validation and validation of other steps related to electronic voting is complex and expensive, thus electronic ballots are not guaranteed to be less costly than printed ballots.